yuyingyeh/isospectralization-pytorch/README.md

 We recommend to use `pipenv` for environment setup.
 Please make sure that `pipenv` is properly installed (if not, try `pip install pipenv`), then run `pipenv install` to install the dependencies.

+## Run

+To run your code: python test.py

 ## TODO

 - [ ] Experiment complex shapes in ShapeNet